President-elect Donald Trump won the White House, but split-ticket voting played a notable role in the 2024 election.

 While Harris outperformed Baldwin in Milwaukee County and Dane County, where the state capitol of Madison is located, Hovde underperformed in those counties.
 For example, the gap between Trump and Hovde in Milwaukee County was 6,317 votes.

 In the next largest county, Winnebago, Hovde also lagged behind Trump’s 49,179 votes by a margin of 1,914.
-Baldwin, who has been in the Senate since 2013 and in Congress since 1999, got 44,720 votes, while Harris received 63 less votes.
+Baldwin, who has been in the Senate since 2013 and in Congress since 1999, got 44,720 votes, while Harris received 63 fewer votes.

-“She is very much a Senator who works hard behind the scenes with a real focus on achieving things for Wisconsin,” she told The Epoch Times.
+“She is very much a senator who works hard behind the scenes with a real focus on achieving things for Wisconsin,” she told The Epoch Times.

 “Senator Baldwin is very close to the agriculture industry in the state and received the endorsement of the Farm Bureau this year.
-So I think there are a number of Republicans who understand that the state benefits from her work on our behalf, which is not something they were guaranteed to experience with a new senator, if we elected Eric Hovde.”
+So I think there are a number of Republicans who understand that the state benefits from her work on our behalf, which is not something they were guaranteed to experience with a new senator if we elected Eric Hovde.”

 Michigan